lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

   cRLSign.
 ~~~

-If the keyUsage extension is present in a certificate that indicates
+If the `keyUsage` extension is present in a certificate that indicates
-id-ml-dsa-* in the SubjectPublicKeyInfo, then the following MUST NOT be
+`id-ml-dsa-*` in the `SubjectPublicKeyInfo`, then the following MUST NOT be
 present:

 ~~~